ChimeHQ/LanguageClient/README.md

 ### RestartingServer

 `Server` wrapper that provides transparent server-side state restoration should the underlying process crash.

-### TextPositionTransformer

-A protocol useful for translating between `NSRange` and LSP's line-relative positioning system.
+It uses `InitializingServer` internally.

-### FileWatcher
+### FileEventAsyncSequence

-A utility class that uses FS events and glob patterns to handle `DidChangeWatchedFiles`.
+An `AsyncSequence` that uses FS events and glob patterns to handle `DidChangeWatchedFiles`.
+It is available only for macOS.

+## Environment

+Setting correct environment variables can be critical for a language server.
+An executable on macOS will **not** inherent the user's shell environment.
+Capturing shell environment variables is tricky business.
+Despite its name, `ProcessInfo.processInfo.userEnvironment` captures the `process` environment, not the user's.

+If you need help here, check out [ProcessEnv](https://github.com/chimehq/processenv) and [ProcessService](https://github.com/chimeHQ/ProcessService).

+## Message Ordering

+The Language Server protocol is stateful.
+Some message types are order-dependent.
+This is something you must be aware of when working with `async` methods.
+I have found a queue to be essential.
+Here's [one](https://github.com/mattmassicotte/Queue), if you find yourself looking.

 ## Suggestions or Feedback